 On the occasion of the battle of Philippi in 42 BC, Octavian promised to erect the Temple of Augustus in Rome dedicated to Mars Ultor (Avenger).
 The competition saw himself and Marc Antony defeat the assassins of Caesar, Brutus, and Cassius, avenging his death.
-This great Temple was conceived thinking it in the center of an imposing forum, the second in chronological order in Rome.
+This great Temple was conceived in the center of an imposing forum, the second in chronological order in Rome.

 The function of the new monumental square was to give greater mobility to the crowds that thronged in the two oldest forums and to provide new space for processes and commercial activities.
 But it was, above all, a representative center destined to glorify the figure of the emperor.
 The large exedras that opened onto the side arcades were a novelty that would then inspire the Forum of Trajan.
 He consolidated his power following the defeat of Antonio in the Battle of Actium.
 Therefore, Augusto took care of the urban and architectural reorganization of the capital, which represented an essential expression of the new political course he inaugurated.

 The new monumental complex was erected ex-manumits (financed with the spoils of war) and on private land, an area purchased by private individuals, located on the slopes of the Quirinale near the populous Suburra district.
 At the end of the entrance on the left was a large square room with vibrant marble decoration.